inclusive-design/standards.inclusivedesign.ca/src/collections/project-subpages/en/all-standards-jurisdictional-scan.md

 - In South America, national standardization bodies like the [Brazilian Association of Technical Standards (ABNT)](https://braziliannr.com/brazilian-national-standards/)<sup aria-label="footnote">[31](#fn31)</sup>  and the Argentine Institute of Standardization and Certification (IRAM) engage with various stakeholders to identify the need for new or revised standards.
 They use market analysis to monitor trends, technological developments, and regulatory changes to identify areas where new standards are necessary.
 Once a need is identified, stakeholders collaborate to draft proposals, typically forming technical committees with experts from relevant industries.
 Public consultation is also conducted to provide feedback before the final standard is adopted.
 Needs for standards can come from industry associations, government agencies, and consumer advocacy groups.
 Stakeholders can submit needs for standards through formal channels, such as writing to the national standards body or completing specific forms on their websites.
 Most national standards organizations provide clear guidelines and procedures for submitting needs, and information is often available online.
 Feasibility assessments are conducted by technical committees or working groups, evaluating the practicality, technical requirements, and potential economic impacts of proposed standards.
 Factors considered during these assessments include alignment with existing regulations, benefits to stakeholders, potential implementation costs, and impacts on public health and safety.
 - [Mexico's Organization for Standardization and Certification (ANCE)](https://www.ance.org.mx/Ance/)<sup aria-label="footnote">[38](#fn38)</sup> and the [General Directorate of Standards (DGN)](https://www.gob.mx/se/)<sup aria-label="footnote">[39](#fn38)</sup>  are key bodies in identifying the need for standards.
 They engage with industry stakeholders, government agencies, and academic institutions to gather insights on current challenges and emerging needs.
 Market analysis helps identify areas where new standards may be necessary.
 Proposed standards are drafted, often involving collaboration among technical committees.
 Public consultation allows stakeholders and the public to provide feedback before finalization.
 Needs for standards can arise from industry associations, government agencies, consumer feedback, and advocacy groups.
 Stakeholders can submit their needs for standards through formal channels, such as contacting ANCE or DGN directly.
 The process is generally outlined on the websites of ANCE and DGN, with guidelines and templates provided to facilitate submissions.
 The feasibility of proposed standards is assessed by technical committees, evaluating the practicality, technical requirements, and potential economic impact of implementing the standard.
 Key factors include alignment with international standards, stakeholder benefits, implementation costs, and overall impacts on public safety and quality.

-## Theme 2: Consulting and assembling key stakeholders and members for committees
+## 2: Consulting and assembling key stakeholders and members for committees

 ### Description